linenos/golinfuscator/README.md

 # golinfuscator
 Since Windows AntiVirus triggered when obfuscating my go projects with garble, I decided to make this.

+## Update Log
+- Fixed true/false statements
+- Fixed \n, \r and \t in characters
+- Switched from []byte to []int to support higher numbers
+- Emoji's are sadly broken as of now

 ## Features
 - Encrypt Strings
 - Encrypt Boolean statements